Vyral/jessie-walters-recruiting/_posts/2020-09-29-how-do-i-stay-in-touch-while-finding-new-clients.md

 **2\.
 Hire a marketing company**.
 Spend a little money to hire a company like <u><a target="_blank" rel="noopener" href="http://www.getvyral.com/">Vyral Marketing</a></u> that will allow you to send videos to your database.
 I use Vyral, and they help me send out two videos to my database per month, as well as utilize other marketing strategies.

 **3\.
 Call-to-Actions**.
-If you’re not ready for much marketing, address your database with call-to-actions through a company like Agent Dominator, which will send out postcards, re-target people on Facebook, and send a monthly newsletter.
+If you’re not ready for a lot of marketing, address your database with call-to-actions through a company like Agent Dominator, which will send out postcards, re-target people on Facebook, and send a monthly newsletter.

 {% include pullquote.html %}